Pathways for Emergency Department Providers

 Information for Staff & Providers – Access this page to find information about buprenorphine prescribing and other statewide programs that can help you deliver care to your patients.

-Educational Tools for Staff & Providers – We also have additional resources, such as posters, videos, and pamphlets, that are helpful for both staff and providers as well as patients.
+Educational Resources for Staff & Providers – We also have additional resources, such as posters, videos, and pamphlets, that are helpful for both staff and providers as well as patients.

 Informational videos